coryhouse/ps-react/README.md

 Submit a pull request to add your link here... :)

+- [recipe-components](https://github.com/vjwilson/recipe-components) A set of React components which can be used to make a recipe site, by Van J. Wilson.
+Documentation at [https://vjwilson.github.io/recipe-components/](https://vjwilson.github.io/recipe-components/)

 ## React Component libraries
 Here's a list of popular component libraries I mention at the end of the course:
 - [Material UI](http://material-ui.com)